By Mike Ramczyk/Sports Editor

 Changing diapers is always an adventure, but luckily so far the lighter diapers have far outnumbered the heavier ones if you know what I mean.

-Sleeping is always a challenge, as one day she has to sleep on mom or dad and other days she sleeps in her swing.
+However, sleeping has become a completely different story since we’ve had our lovely little girl.
+One day she has to sleep with mom or dad and other days she sleeps in her swing.
 Coraline sleeps a lot, and that means mommy and daddy can actually get things done.

 She just turned 11 weeks old Tuesday, and she gets cuter by the day.
 She is starting to smile at us more often, and that is an amazing feeling.